 I am glad to see that all the traffic did not disappear after the first page but that some visitors went as far at 7-8 pages before they left.

-2. Affinity Categories – under ‘audience’ in your Google Analytics dashboard you will see a section called ‘affinity category’ when you click on it you will see a whole lot of categories with percentages.
+Under ‘audience’ in your Google Analytics dashboard, you will see a section called ‘affinity category’ when you click on it you will see a whole lot of categories with percentages.

 If you understand the terms top of the funnel, middle of funnel and bottom of funnel then these are the people at the top of a buying funnel.